-A vehicle based system requires the support of handoff from cell to cell, and these handoffs much be performed within a short time interval given that the vehicle may be traveling at high speed.
+A vehicle based system requires the support of handoff from cell to cell, and these handoffs must be performed within a short time interval given that the vehicle may be traveling at high speed.
 Lower transmission power results in smaller cells, which increases the handoff frequency.
 This results in higher system complexity and lower quality, such as higher probability of handoff failure.
+As discussed above, ITS mission critical systems must avoid complexities that lead to increased risks and failures.

-Item 5: Multilateration Issues
+Item 5: Multilateration issues

 Terrestrial multilateration, assuming here one way from base to the vehicle mobile terminal receiver.
 (The vehicle has the power and good antenna platform, so it may as well be used, for terrestrial location and GPS, and eventually inertial guidance also.
 Also, this will use less spectrum, since all enduser radios can use the same base station signals, whereas, where the base station needs to calculate the location by listening to enduser radio transmissions, each enduser radio must use a separate channel.)
 For such spectrum-efficient terrestrial multilateration location to be cost effective, the base station radios must have good power, and a reduction of the 30 W EPR currently allowed be detrimental: it will require many more sites as noted above.
-Otherwise for cost effective terrestrial location coverage under the less spectrum efficient method (where the base stations listen to a transmission from each mobile) the base stations would need very high gain listen-only antennas to pull in the weaker signal from the mobiles.
+Otherwise for cost effective terrestrial location coverage under the less spectrum efficient method (where the base stations listen to a transmission from each mobile) the base stations would need very high gain listen only antennas to pull in the weaker signal from the mobiles.
 This would also be an added cost, since very high gain antennas are complex, large, and costly, and cost more in tower lease (take up more space and impose more wind loading), and more of them are needed to cover the same area of coverage (in this case, mobile to base).